IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-jenkins-pipeline/demo-instructions.md

 ### Concert Secret

-The Concert secret is what enables Tekton to authenticate with the Concert API for uploading data. <br/>
+The Concert secret is what enables Jenkins to authenticate with the Concert API for uploading data. <br/>

 | **Action** 3.1 | Generate the API key from Concert by ensuring you have admin access, and then log in to the Concert instance. |
 | :--- | :--- |